Arun-class lifeboat: Canada

-Ten 15.77 m boats were built for the Canadian Coast Guard.
-They were all built in Canada by Industrie Raymond Ltée of Sept-Iles, Quebec; East Isle Shipyard Ltd. of Georgetown, Prince Edward Island; Hike Metals & Shipbuilbing Ltd. of Wheatley, Ontario, with aluminium hulls except for the GRP-hulled British-built prototype (CCGS Bickerton) which was built by Halmatic, Southampton.
+Ten 15.77 m boats were built for the Canadian Coast Guard between 1989 and 1996.

+The first, a GRP-hulled British-built prototype (CCGS Bickerton) was built by Halmatic, Southampton.
+The remaining nine boats were all built in Canada by Industrie Raymond Ltée of Sept-Iles, Quebec; East Isle Shipyard Ltd. of Georgetown, Prince Edward Island; and Hike Metals & Shipbuilding Ltd. of Wheatley, Ontario, all with aluminium hulls.
 They are considered "high endurance" lifeboats staffed by a crew of four.
-The first vessels of this class were ordered in 1990.
 The Canadian Coast Guard also maintains approximately three dozen smaller Cape-class motor lifeboats.

 They are considered "medium endurance" lifeboats.